Shohei Ohtani and four other Japanese players come home to start the MLB season

 Then there’s MLB, which opens its regular season for the second straight year in the Asian market.
 A year ago it was Seoul, South Korea, where the Dodgers and San Diego Padres split two games.
 It was also where the betting scandal broke around Ohtani’s interpreter.

-“It’s hard to tell if this is the golden age for Japanese players in the United States,” Ohtani said Friday, speaking through an interpreter, as both team trained at the Tokyo Dome.
+“It’s hard to tell if this is the golden age for Japanese players in the United States,” Ohtani said Friday, speaking through an interpreter, as both teams trained at the Tokyo Dome.

 “I know there’s been a lot of Japanese players that came before me,” Ohtani added.
 “But having five (Japanese players) is a big deal.
 It’s truly a big deal.”